 Peacebuilding and reconciliation in South Sudan

-Since 2013, the country of South Sudan has been ravaged by a serious conflict with renewed and increased intensity in 2016.
-A peace accord was signed in September 2018, however.
-It must now be implemented at all levels.
-The promotion of peace and reconciliation are now more important than ever before.
-Churches play a key role in the practice of reconciliation in the torn apart country.
-Mission 21 lends its support to its partnering church, the Presbyterian Church of South Sudan, and to the South Sudanese council of churches.
-Our projects aim to establish nonviolent and just relationships across ethnic and religious boundaries.
-Working on overcoming traumata and promoting reconciliation helps people in dealing with what they have had to endure without resorting to renewed violence.
+Since 2013, South Sudan has been ravaged by a serious conflict with renewed and increased intensity in 2016.
+A peace accord was signed in September 2018.
+Yet, it must still be implemented at all levels.
+The promotion of peace and reconciliation are therefore more important than ever.
+Churches play a key role in the reconciliation process of the war torn country.
+Mission 21 gives its support to its partner churches, the Presbyterian Church of South Sudan and the South Sudanese Council of Churches.
+Our projects aim to establish non-violent and just relationships across ethnic and religious boundaries.
+Working on overcoming traumata and promoting reconciliation, helps people in dealing with what they have had to endure without resorting to renewed violence.

-Establishing strong core structures within our partnering organizations.
+• Establishing strong core structures within our partner organizations.

-Setting up structures that make it possible to pursue peace making at the national and regional levels.
+• Setting up structures that make it possible to pursue peace building at national and regional levels.